scclient/ScreenConnect-Client/README.md

 This option appears only if your organization has enabled certificate-based authentication and a valid certificate is available.

-1. Open the ScreenConnect Client on your device.
+1. Open the ScreenConnect Client on your device
-2. Input the email address tied to your work or school account and click **Next**.
+2. Input the email address tied to your work or school account and click **Next**
-3. Choose **Sign in with a certificate**.
+3. Choose Sign in with a certificate.
 4. Tap **Continue** to proceed with certificate confirmation.
 5. The app will validate the certificate.
-Once approved, access to your organization’s resources and app features will be provided.
+Once approved, access to your organization’s resources and app features will be provided